Meebuhs/meebuhs.github.io/_posts/2020-06-20-led-tetris.md

 ### Display thread

 The display data is stored as an array of RGB tuples, each representing a pixel on the matrix.
-A single pixel at position `(x, y)` can be set by changing the value of `board_display[Constants.BOARD_WIDTH * y + x]`.
+A single pixel at position `(x, y)` can be set by changing the value of `board_display[BOARD_WIDTH * y + x]`.
 These are set as the position of theh tetrominoes change and the array is then converted to an image and pushed to the matrices to be displayed.

 ### Heuristic thread